AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

 ![Extract sample directory structure](../../images/extractsamplefiles.png)

-The following is a summary of key elements in the extracted JSON(See additional descriptions in the [JSON schema](/extractJSONOutputSchema2.json)):
+The following is a summary of key elements in the extracted JSON (see additional descriptions in the [JSON schema](/static/resources/extract-json-output-schema2.json)):

 -   Elements : Ordered list of semantic elements (like headings, paragraphs, tables, figures) found in the document, on the basis of